stelzo/stelzo/README.md

 Moin 👋

-I am a software engineer with a passion for mobile robotics and server development.
+I am a computer scientist with a passion for mobile robotics and server development.
 While Rust and Go are my favorite languages right now, I also have experience with Swift, C, C++, CUDA, Python, Java, PHP, SQL, and JavaScript.

 ## Robotics